 -Potential applicants may seek co-funding for their study fees from different sources, which may provide more flexibility in their choice of university.

-Description: Ensuring food security is a challenge that requires innovative rice science and policy capacity, coupled with a highly competent professional extension capacity across both the public and the private sectors.
+Scholarship Description: Ensuring food security is a challenge that requires innovative rice science and policy capacity, coupled with a highly competent professional extension capacity across both the public and the private sectors.
 Critical to meeting this challenge is a young generation of motivated scientists, researchers, and skilled farmers.
-IRRI, through the Lee Foundation Rice Science program, has developed an innovative, theme-focused capacity-building approach to ensure long-term food security in South and Southeast Asia.
+IRRI, through the Lee Foundation Rice Science Scholarship Program, has developed an innovative, theme-focused capacity-building approach to ensure long-term food security in South and Southeast Asia.
 The grant will have four strategic themes that address bottlenecks in rice research directly relevant to food security.
 They provide unique training opportunities that span basic and applied science.
 The training represents the first step toward building a class of scientists with skill sets essential for addressing the problems in rice production over the coming decades.
 Other program areas as appropriate may be drawn into the major themes.

 Number of award (s): Not Known